Introduction to Thermal Metal Spraying

 • Arc Spray

-Although both gas and arc apply a melted material to a prepared substrate the equipment is fundamentally different and the process of application differs also.
+Although both gas and arc processes apply a melted material to a prepared substrate, the equipment is fundamentally different, and the application process also differs.

 Flame Spray Process

-In the wire flame process, a wire is fed by a driven roller system through the centre of an oxygen fuel flame where it is melted.
+In the wire flame process, a wire is fed through the centre of an oxygen-fuel flame by a driven roller system, where it is melted.

-An annular air nozzle then applies a jet of high pressure air, which atomizes and projects the molten material onto the workpiece.
+An annular air nozzle then applies a jet of high-pressure air, which atomises and projects the molten material onto the workpiece.

-The wire is typically dispensed from coils or production packs or drums.
+The wire is typically dispensed from coils, production packs, or drums.

 Flame Spray Process